310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% bubble Subaru %}
 You’re a hero, after all.
 You can’t overlook a person in trouble, right?
 That’s what you always say.

-You’re a hero of justice who crushes the strong and saves the weak, right?
+You’re an ally of justice who crushes the strong and saves the weak, right?

 That guy also knows that about you, doesn’t he?
 That’s why he kept calling your name — he probably wants your help, yeah?